 To obtain more information please download the following documents:

 The Scholarships will be awarded only to applicants whose research is to be conducted in Australia or New Zealand.
 Only those applicants who are enrolled as full time students (e.g. for PhD or MD) will be eligible to receive the Scholarship as a tax-free stipend.

-The value of the Scholarship will be equivalent to the NHF Postgraduate Medical or Non-Medical Scholarship (depending on the candidate’s academic qualifications) and will be payable for one year.
+The value of the Scholarship will be equivalent to that of the NHMRC Postgraduate Scholarship (depending on the candidate’s academic qualifications).

 E-Fellowships are now available via CSANZ to assist with the costs of registation for anyone who has had an abstract accepted for a major international conference.
 Applicants must be current financial CSANZ members at the time of application, and who have had an abstract accepted for presentation, with preference given to those attending their first meeting.